Accessories Bicycles Parts Specials Tools

 Click here for Martin's discussion of starting and stopping.

-Many cyclists keep the saddle too low for efficient pedaling because of poor starting and stopping technique.
+Many cyclists keep the saddle too low for efficient pedaling.
+Plain pedals reinforce this preference by allowing pedaling on the arches of the feet.
 Also see the article on this site about starting and stopping.

 Some pedals have built-in front and rear reflectors, or reflectors can be bolted on.
-Always use lights at night -- but rear-facing pedal reflectors also help increase visibility.
+Always use lights at night -- but rear-facing pedal reflectors help increase visibility.
 They also show whether you are pedaling, so they serve more or less as brake lights.
 If your pedals can't take reflectors, reflective ankle bands are a practical substitute, and they also provide reflectivity to the sides.
-I like the wide, Velcro-backed Bike-a-Lite ankle bands -- but no ankle bands really protect trouser cuffs.
-I wear the ankle band over my socks and tuck my trouser cuffs into the socks if I am cycling in street clothing.
+We like the wide, Velcro-backed Bike-a-Lite ankle bands -- but no ankle bands really protect trouser cuffs, so, wear socks that reach up over your ankles, and tuck trouser cuffs into the socks.
+Then only the right-hand (right-foot?) sock is at risk from chain dirt -- and nobody will see it when you get off the bicycle and put the cuffs back on the outside -- even less if the socks are black.
+Some bicycling shoes also are reflectorized.

 Spoke Divider